microsoft/MarS/README.md

 ### 🎯 Main Contributions
 - We take the first step toward building a generative foundation model as a world model for financial market and verify the scaling law of the Large Market Model.
 It demonstrates the huge potential of this new direction of domain-specific foundation models.
-- We design a realistic Market Simulation based on the LMM to fulfill two key requirements: generating target scenarios and modeling order market impacts, thereby unlocking LMM’s potential for meaningful applications.
+- We design a realistic Market Simulation based on the LMM to fulfill two key requirements: generating target scenarios and modeling order market impacts, thereby unlocking LMM's potential for meaningful applications.
 - We showcase four types of downstream applications of MarS, demonstrating the significant potential of the MarS-based paradigm for the industry.

 For more detailed information, please refer to our [paper](https://arxiv.org/abs/2409.07486) and [website](https://mars-lmm.github.io/).